ManojkumarDevarapu/rag-document-qa-endee/README.md

 ## Overview

-In many real-world scenarios—placements, hiring, HR operations, compliance, or internal knowledge bases—important information is buried inside long documents such as resumes, job descriptions, policies, or manuals.
+In many real world scenarios—placements, hiring, HR operations, compliance, or internal knowledge bases—important information is buried inside long documents such as resumes, job descriptions, policies, or manuals.
 Finding answers manually is slow and inefficient.

 This project builds a **Retrieval Augmented Generation (RAG)** system that allows users to ask natural-language questions over documents and get accurate, context-grounded answers.
 The system is designed around semantic search using vector embeddings, with **Endee** integrated as the vector database service.

 ## Problem Statement

-Traditional keyword-based search struggles because:
+Traditional keyword based search struggles because:

 - Users ask questions differently than the document wording
 - Documents are long and unstructured